Operates on a Calendar Year:

 This program is open to all UI students who are in both good academic and also disciplinary standing.
 Applicants must also meet the minimum cumulative GPA of 2.85

-Students applying to regular or classes for international students must be in fourth year Japanese at the time of application.
-Students applying to English-taught classes must have completed one semester of Japanese prior to arrival.
-Graduate students doing research must be able to demonstrate proficiency at third year Japanese at the time of application.
+Students applying to regular or classes for international students must have a superior level of Japanese (minimum of exemplary fourth year, or a the fifth year level).
+Students applying to English-taught classes should have completed one semester of Japanese prior to arrival.

 The number of participants is limited by reciprocity in the numbers to be exchanged and meeting the minimum requirement for eligibility does not guarantee acceptance into the program.
 The final decision on admissions rests with Meiji University.

 Students who meet/exceed the GPA requirement must still be in good disciplinary standing in order to be eligible.
 No exceptions will be made on the disciplinary standing requirement.

 This is the Cost Sheet for Fall of 2011.
 This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.